 Of course, all potential pitfalls cannot be known or identified.
 It is impossible to predict with certainty all of the risks associated with failing to act.
 With all that being said, if you don’t have your governing documents reviewed before January 1, 2018, all is not lost.
 Your LLC continues to exist and while it may be in uncharted waters, the option to amend the governing documents to bring it within 322C remains available.
 Don’t rest easy, though.
 An opportunity to sell the company or a potential dispute between owners before the update could mean expensive changes as a result of unintended ambiguities.

 With Change Comes Opportunity

-Avoid the ambiguity and speak with one of the attorneys at Sanford, Pierson, Thone & Strean, PLC.
+Avoid the ambiguity and speak with one of the attorneys at the Wayzata law firm of Sanford, Pierson, Thone & Strean, PLC.
 We will outline how 322C can impact voting rights, distribution rights, dissenter rights and the duties of members and will help your company explore what opportunity this mandatory change could present for your business.